gitlabhq/gitlabhq/doc/user/project/integrations/prometheus.md

 * For deployments on Kubernetes, GitLab can automatically [deploy and manage Prometheus](#managed-prometheus-on-kubernetes)
 * For other deployment targets, simply [specify the Prometheus server](#manual-configuration-of-prometheus).

 Once enabled, GitLab will automatically detect metrics from known services in the [metric library](#monitoring-ci-cd-environments).
+You are also able to [add your own metrics](#adding-additional-metrics) as well.

 ## Enabling Prometheus Integration